 We have failures, we blame ourselves because of our children’s failures.

-We blame ourselves for there health or our own health
+We blame ourselves for their health or our own health

-We blame ourselves for homes not being perfect, perfect in looks perfect in feeling, perfect in memories...
+We blame ourselves for our homes NOT being perfect in looks perfect in feeling perfect in memories...

 We blame ourselves for everything….

 Sometimes we can’t get over our past, or we can't process it to make some type of resolution for us to move forward.